A Boy and a Car Crash

 A Normal, Beautiful Morning: Boy Drives Car

 I wasn’t speeding that morning.
 I’ve never been a morning person, so on my drives to school, I tended to stick to the speed limit.
-It rained the night before, and the sunshine pulled oil up from the road, slickening the surface.
+It rained the night before, and the sunshine pulled oil up from the road, making the surface slick.
 But the most absurd part of my memory of that morning is how normal everything felt.
 Like normal, I reached Big Eddy, a rather wide curve in the road.
 Like normal, I dropped into second gear.
 Like normal, I came around the bend at 35 miles per hour.
 I can’t blame the man for hugging corners.
 I always did.
 But as I came around the bend, some guy in his Toyota pickup was straddling the line opposite me.
 He entered my lane.
 I panicked.
 I tugged the wheel.
 My low-profile tires, designed for street racing, slid on the oily surface.
 And slid.
 And skidded.
 And slid.
 Looking back, I know exactly what I needed to do: ride it out.
 But I was 16.
 I spun the wheel back and forth as the tires mercilessly ignored me.
 And then they caught.
 Headed straight for a curved dirt wall off road.

 Dancing With Death: Boy Rolls Cars